jfroyall/dev_network/ci-cd/README.md

 - 20 Dec 2025
    - Ran into a problem with the ISO images.
 I am using the ISO as a backing store, but the ISO is used to boot the VM.
-The boot scripts therfore try to write the ISO.
+The boot scripts therefore try to write the ISO.
 That is, the script is trying to alter the booting medium.

      I am going to change the configuration so that the initial construction